mittielawrence22/notes/README.md

 Second, planning ahead is crucial.
 Make sure you have a plan in place for the next few days, weeks, or even months.
 Knowing what you want to achieve and when can help to keep you on track and prevent you from getting derailed.
 Planning also helps you identify potential obstacles and find solutions before they become problems.
  <p>
 Finally, staying organized is essential.
 Use tools like task managers, calendars, notes, etc. to help keep track of your progress and make sure that nothing is forgotten.
 Organizing can also help with collaboration, as it makes it easier to share information and work together with others.
 Remember, organization is not just about keeping things neat and tidy, it' s about making sure your workflow is efficient so that your time is used wisely.

+# 2024-01-01
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Always balance readability with performance considerations."

+This quote emphasizes that it's more important to write code that's easy to understand and modify than to prematurely optimize for speed or efficiency without data to support the need for such optimizations.
+It reminds us to measure before we optimize and to prioritize code quality and clarity in the early stages of development.